f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

-where $\nu(r)$ and $\lambda(r)$ are metric functions that are the functions of radial coordinate only.
-As the matter source in the field equations, we take an anisotropic fluid, where the radial component of pressure $(p_r)$ and the tangential component of pressure $(p_t)$ are nonidentical.
-Note that, like the metric functions, the radial and tangential components of the pressure inside a neutron star also depends on the radial coordinate $r$.
-However, for the sake of simplicity, from now on, we do not write the $r$ dependance explicitly.
+where $\nu(r)$ and $\lambda(r)$ are metric functions that depend on the radial coordinate ($r$) only.
+We take an anisotropic fluid as the matter source in the field equations, where the radial component of the pressure $(p_r)$ and the tangential component of the pressure $(p_t)$ are non-identical.
+Note that, like the metric functions, the radial and the tangential components of the pressure inside a neutron star also depend on $r$.
+For simplicity, we will not explicitly indicate the $r$ dependence from now on.

 The anisotropy parameter is defined as,